-If you are looking for a fish with a unique appearance as well as algae cleaning capacity, Albino is your go-to fish.
+If you are looking for a fish with a unique appearance as well as algae cleaning capacity, the Albino is your go-to fish.

 But queries don’t end here, do they?
-There’s so much more to know and ask about what-to-do and what-not-to-do in the tank.
+There’s so much more to know and ask about what to do and what-not-to-do in the tank.

 Albino Bristlenose: An Overview

 This albino bristlenose is known by various names like Albino Bushynose, Bushynose pleco, brush mouth pleco, or Common Bristlenose Catfish.

 But whatever they name these, they are still Albino Bristlenose Plecos, so don’t get confused here.